natancox/stardog-docs/src/blog/content/posts/stardog-3-is-coming.md

 SPARQL system.
 Third, Stardog 3 knows that the `agg` is the user-defined aggregate with the QName `stardog:gmean`.

-## External Authentication

 ## Conclusion

-Thanks to everyone who worked so hard on this release including Mike Grove, Evren Sirin, Hector Perez-Urbina, Edgar Rodriguez, Fernando Hernandez, Pavel Klinov, Al Baker, Stephen Nowell, and Mike Soren.
+Thanks to everyone who worked so hard on this release.
+Thanks to our users and customers for helping us in numerous ways.

+Watch this space for the Stardog 3.0 release announcement later in February.